 What is one site that could be skipped and what would you do instead?

-A subjective answer but if one had to skip a sight during a student trip to D.C., the Spy Museum would probably be it — even though it’s fun and many folks enjoy it.
+A subjective answer but if one had to skip a site during a student trip to DC, the Spy Museum would probably be it — even though it’s fun and many folks enjoy it.
 Instead, I’d spend that time across the street at the National Portrait Gallery and American Art Museum.
-An added bonus is the exquisite Kogod Courtyard linking the two — a less visited but worthy sight to explore.
+An added bonus is the exquisite Kogod Courtyard linking the two — a less visited but worthy site to explore.

-What advise do you have for a new Tour Sponsor running their first tour?
+What advice do you have for a new Tour Sponsor running their first tour?